VilsonKh/VilsonKh/README.md

 #### 💼 Education

- I graduated with a bachelor's degree in Management, which has provided me with a strong foundation in problem-solving, communication, and project coordination.
-While studying, I discovered my love for coding and decided to pursue a career in frontend development.
+I graduated with a bachelor's degree in Management, which equipped me with problem-solving, communication, and project coordination skills.
+I discovered my passion for coding during my studies and focused on frontend development.
+I completed various online courses to enhance my skills in HTML, CSS, JavaScript, and responsive web design.
+Additionally, I gained experience with popular frameworks like React and Vue.js.
+Through personal projects, I applied my knowledge, built interactive websites, and integrated APIs.
+I'm committed to staying updated with the latest frontend technologies.

 #### 🌟 Skills